-Nitrogen nucleophilic partners possesing a leaving group can be used in gold catalysis to formally transfer a nitrene species on a carbon pi-system.
-We exploit such a type of reactivity to develop processes allowing the synthesis of various nitrogen containing heterocycles by aminofunctionalization of alkyne and allene motifs.
+Nitrogen nucleophilic partners possesing a leaving group can be used in gold catalysis to formally transfer a nitrene species on a carbon π-system.
+We exploit such types of reactivity to develop processes allowing for the synthesis of various nitrogen containing heterocycles by aminofunctionalization of alkyne and allene motifs.

 Hydrogen transfer processes

-Hydrogen transfer, whether formally as a hydride (H-) under electrophilic activation or as (H•) under
+Hydrogen transfer, whether formally as a hydride (H-) under electrophilic activation or as a hydrogen

-radical conditions, represents a useful method to functionalize organic molecules and increase their structural complexity.
-While many transformations involving these processes have been reported over the years, this reactivity remains underexploited in the context of synthetic methodology.
-Using gold catalysis or radical chemistry, we design and develop transformations allowing the hydrofunctionalization of carbon pi-systems (alkenes, alkynes and allenes) and/or the functionalization of C-H bonds.
+radical (H∙), represents a useful method to functionalize organic molecules and increase their structural complexity.
+While many transformations involving these processes have been reported over the years, this reactivity remains under exploited in the context of synthetic methodology.
+Using gold catalysis or radical chemistry, we design and develop transformations allowing the hydrofunctionalization of carbon π-systems (alkenes, alkynes and allenes) and/or the functionalization of C-H bonds.

 Hydride transfer processes

-Gold catalysis, which allows the generation of highly electrophilic intermediates, represents a particularly useful tool to perform hydride transfers.
-Our group exploites this property in the development of transformations that involve intramolecular hydride shifts on gold-activated alkynes and allenes or on electrophilic gold intermediates.
+Gold catalysis, which allows for the generation of highly electrophilic intermediates, represents a particularly useful tool to perform hydride transfers.
+Our group exploits this property in the development of transformations that involve intramolecular hydride shifts on gold-activated alkynes and allenes or on electrophilic gold intermediates.